-- USMLE Step I, II (USMLE scores must be provided with the application in order to be accepted)
+- USMLE or COMLEX Step I, II (USMLE scores must be provided with the application in order to be accepted)

 - All residency applicants must fulfill Baystate's Resident & Fellow Appointment Requirements

-- A J-1 Visa or have a U.S. citizen Permanent Resident status.
-No other Visas will be accepted.
-(H1B are not acceptable.)
+- J-1 Visa or have U.S. citizen Permanent Resident status—NO other Visas (including H1B) will be accepted.

 - Successfully completed the Clinical Skills requirement

 - Worked in clinical medicine in the United States within the last two years—An observership or externship does NOT fulfill this requirement

 - Applicants currently in post-graduate training must supply a letter of reference from their current Program Director.